 The coil itself might be grimy, particularly if you’ve been neglecting to maintain your air conditioning.
 A dirty coil means restricted heat absorption, so the refrigerant remains at a frigid temperature, which in turn leads to icing up.

 Once the coil’s defrosted, clean thoroughly… or have us come and take care of it for you.
-Signing up for a regular maintenance plan is not a bad idea, either.
+Signing up for a regular air conditioner maintenance plan is not a bad idea, either.

 4. Condensate drain blockage